 Between The Mountains and Reality

 Boulder is associated with the gold seekers and being the main campus of the University of Colorado.
-It typically is highly ranked in the areas of art, health, well-being, quality of life and education.
-The focus on health goes back to at least 1896 when the Boulder-Colorado Sanitarium opened in the foothills of Boulder as a retreat for people seeking rest, rejuvenation, health foods and nature.
-And wellness remains a priority today.
+It typically is highly ranked in the areas of art, health, well-being, quality of life, and education.
+The focus on health goes back to at least 1896 when the Boulder-Colorado Sanitarium opened in the foothills of Boulder as a retreat for people seeking rest, rejuvenation, health foods, and nature.
+Wellness remains a priority today.

 Substance Abuse and Mental Health in Colorado

-Every year the Substance Abuse and Mental Health Services Administration survey Americans age 12 and older.
-Participants are asked about whether they use opioid painkillers for non-medical reasons, marijuana, alcohol or cocaine.
+Every year the Substance Abuse and Mental Health Services Administration surveys Americans age 12 and older.
+Participants are asked about whether they use opioid painkillers for non-medical reasons, marijuana, alcohol, or cocaine.
 Colorado is the only state that ranks as a top consumer of all four.

 In Colorado, there are thousands of families and individuals who are affected by drug and alcohol misuse.
 Studies show that 85% of the people over age 12 who had substance use disorder issues did not go for treatment at a rehab or any other type of facility.
 Substance use disorders are higher in Colorado than the national average.